365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Excess knives, forks and other cutlery you don’t use

-- Food that’s past it’s best before date
+- Food that’s stale or well past the expiry and use before date

 - Spices you never use